DimiDR/TI-ThermalPrinter-Android/README.md

 - PW: XXX

 # Steps to make the app operational
+## 1. Open API communication
+The app is getting information from 3 APIs.
+Please install the API addon for TI and set the following 3 API to ALL for "List all resources (GET)"
+- /api/orders
+- /api/menus
+- /api/categories

 ## 1. Users File
 The file app\src\main\assets\users.json has the user information.
 It is part of gitignore to not expose the user information.
 Here is the structure of the file